OUR LEADERSHIP TEAM

-The Center for Tomorrow's Leaders, under the primary direction of Katie Chang, is led by an outstanding network of professionals, educators and volunteers.
+The Center for Tomorrow's Leaders is led by an outstanding network of professionals, educators and volunteers.

 Katie Chang, Executive Director

 Katie Chang is the Executive Director of the Center for Tomorrow’s Leaders, an organization dedicated to empowering a new generation of leaders in Hawaii.
 Katie is a proud alumnus of the very first class of CTL Fellows.
 Since her appointment in 2011, Katie has expanded the CTL from its flagship Fellows program to include the innovative Schools program which offers leadership development directly to Hawaii’s high schools.
 She is a certified presenter of the nationally-acclaimed Student Leadership Challenge which is the foundation of the program.
 Prior to joining the CTL, Katie worked as an advisor for the US/UK Fulbright Commission in London, UK.
 She also served as an intern in the Hawaii State Legislature and Governor’s Office.
 She is a summa cum laude graduate of Pepperdine University.

 April Nakamura is the Student Activities Coordinator at William McKinley High School and the volunteer Head of Training for the Center for Tomorrow’s Leaders.
 Born and raised in Kaneohe, she graduated from Castle High School and received her Bachelor’s degree from UH Mānoa.
 She began her career at McKinley High School where she taught various subjects in Social Studies.
 She was also actively involved in extra-curricular activities, including class advisor and head coach for the Cheerleading Team.
 She also chaired McKinley High School’s 150th Anniversary Committee.
 In her volunteer role at CTL, she trains and mentors CTL staff, spearheads the development of curriculum and advises the Executive Director.